-These are fudgy cookies ready in 15 minutes and full of nourishing ingredients to start the day.
-Plus, the is free and .
+These healthy no-bake peanut butter oatmeal cookies are fudgy chocolate cookies ready in 15 minutes and full of nourishing ingredients to start the day.
+Plus, the recipe is refined-sugar-free and gluten-free.

 No-bake peanut butter oatmeal cookie ingredients

-It takes just 10 minutes to make these and it’s the perfect to meal prep your vegan snacks or breakfast.
+It takes just 10 minutes to make these no-bake oatmeal cookies, and it’s the perfect recipe to meal prep your vegan snacks or breakfast.
 First, you need to gather and measure all your ingredients.

-- – you can also use a different type of in this like , or for a nut-free option.
-Another option is to use .
-In fact, contains less saturated fat, and it will boost the healthy profile of these .
-Follow the manufacturer’s instructions to re-hydrate your using water or .
-Then, add the mixture to the in the same amount as .
-Finally, if you like your cookies crunchy, opt for .
-However, make sure that your jar is fresh and creamy and runny, or the cookie will end up dry.
+- Creamy peanut butter – you can also use a different type of nut butter in this recipe like almond butter, cashew butter, or sunflower seed butter for a nut-free option.
+Another option is to use powdered peanut butter.
+In fact, powdered peanut butter contains less saturated fat, and it will boost the healthy profile of these no-bake cookies.
+Follow the manufacturer’s instructions to re-hydrate your powdered peanut butter using water or almond milk.
+Then, add the mixture to the recipe in the same amount as peanut butter.
+Finally, if you like your cookies crunchy, opt for crunchy peanut butter.
+However, make sure that your crunchy peanut butter jar is fresh and creamy, and runny, or the cookie will end up dry.

-- – any other liquid sweeteners work, including agave syrup, rice syrup, or date syrup.
-Since the and . is vegan, we don’t recommend as an option.
-However, you could also use or in this but you will have to melt it in a saucepan with
+- Maple syrup – any other liquid sweeteners work, including agave syrup, rice syrup, or date syrup.
+Since the recipe is vegan, we don’t recommend honey as an option.
+However, you could also use brown sugar or coconut sugar in this recipe, but you will have to melt it in a saucepan with peanut butter and coconut oil.